Algorithmic idealism: what should you believe to experience next?: Restriction A: physics does not always tell agents what they should believe

-More formally, Restriction A is a property of any given theory $T$ (such as Quantum Theory, supplemented by assumptions of locality\footnote{The locality assumption of Bong et al.'s scenario~\cite{Bong} is weaker than the assumption of a local hidden-variable model: it only assumes that ``the probability of an observable event is unchanged by conditioning on a space-like-separated free choice $z$, even if it is already conditioned on other events not in the future light-cone of $z$.''} and no-superdeterminism), and predictions are assumed to be formalized as probability distributions.
+More formally, Restriction A is a property of any given theory $T$ (such as Quantum Theory, supplemented by additional assumptions such as locality and no-superdeterminism), and predictions are assumed to be formalized as probability distributions.
 Restriction A may apply to some scenarios (models, experiments) within $T$, but not others.
 It applies to $N=4$ observers in the Wigner's friend scenario above, and it applies to a \textit{single} observer, i.e.\ $N=1$, in the simulation scenario of Section~\ref{SecPrologue}.

 The cases of $N=1$ and $N\geq 2$ have quite different interpretations.
 For $N=1$ agent, Restriction A points at a deficiency of the given physical theory: the agent might want to predict its own future observations, but cannot.
 For $N\geq 2$ agents, Restriction A says that the agent cannot obtain such predictions by predicting properties of the external world that are facts for all agents.
+We will return later to the question of how to interpret this.